numpy/numpy/doc/source/reference/swig.interface-file.rst

 Argout arrays are arrays that appear in the input arguments in C, but are in fact output arrays.
 This pattern occurs often when there is more than one output variable and the single return argument is therefore not sufficient.
-In Python, the convential way to return multiple arguments is to pack them into a sequence (tuple, list, etc.) and return the sequence.
+In Python, the conventional way to return multiple arguments is to pack them into a sequence (tuple, list, etc.) and return the sequence.
 This is what the argout typemaps do.
 If a wrapped function that uses these argout typemaps has more than one